graphile/crystal/packages/dataplan-pg/src/plans/pgPageInfo.md

 > If the server can efficiently determine that elements exist prior to after,
 > return true.
 [Otherwise] return false.

-So if this looks too complex (e.g. it's using complex filters or unindexed filters) then it's acceptable to return `false` in all cases.
+So if we have to do extra work then it's acceptable to return `false` in all cases.

+Current strategy: return `false` in all cases.

 ### `hasNextPage`